 Over the course of this Sciency Words: A to Z series, we’ve seen some scientific terms that were pretty clever, and some that were kind of dumb, and a few that are truly misleading.
 But until now, we haven’t talked about scientific terms that come from pop culture.

 In 1993, paleontologist Ken Carpenter was makng a presentation about the most complete stegosaurus skeleton ever found, and he needed a tern for the dinosaur’s distinctive spiky tail.
 One of the spikes had apparently broken and healed, which was compelling evidence that stegosaurs really did use their spiky tails as weapons.

-In homage to Glen Larson, Carpenter chose the term thagomizer, and the term has now become the proper, semi-official term for that part of stegosaurus anatomy.
+In homage to Gary Larson, Carpenter chose the term thagomizer, and the term has now become the proper, semi-official term for that part of stegosaurus anatomy.

 I want to thank @breakerofthings for letting me know about this term.
 I’d originally planned to do something else for T, but I think this was much better.
 Be sure to check out A Back of the Envelope Calculation, where “breaker” is doing an A to Z Challenge series on materials science in Sci-Fi/Fantasy.